LucianoCanziani/devs/src/pages/blog/a-complete-guide-to-react-form-validation.md

 }
 ```

-In the above code we establish using min and max that if the user age is below 18 or above 99.
-Will not be alowed to submit the form.
+In the above code, we establish using min and max if the user age is below 18 or above 99.
+Will not be allowed to submit the form.

 <a id="minLength-minLength"></a>